brschroeder/centos-mailinabox/security.md

-Mail-in-a-Box Security Guide
+CentOS-Mail-in-a-Box Security Guide
 ============================

-Mail-in-a-Box turns a fresh Ubuntu 18.04 LTS 64-bit machine into a mail server appliance by installing and configuring various components.
+CentOS-Mail-in-a-Box turns a fresh Centos 7 64-bit machine into a mail server appliance by installing and configuring various components.

-This page documents the security features of Mail-in-a-Box.
-The term “box” is used below to mean a configured Mail-in-a-Box.
+This page documents the security features of CentOS-Mail-in-a-Box.
+The term “box” is used below to mean a configured CentOS-Mail-in-a-Box.

 Threat Model
 ------------

 Nothing is perfectly secure, and an adversary with sufficient resources can always penetrate a system.

-The primary goal of Mail-in-a-Box is to make deploying a good mail server easy, so we balance ― as everyone does ― privacy and security concerns with the practicality of actually deploying the system.
+The primary goal of CentOS-Mail-in-a-Box is to make deploying a good mail server easy, so we balance ― as everyone does ― privacy and security concerns with the practicality of actually deploying the system.
 That means we make certain assumptions about adversaries.
 We assume that adversaries . . .

 * Do not have physical access to the box (i.e., we do not aim to protect the box from physical access).
 * Have not been given Unix accounts on the box (i.e., we assume all users with shell access are trusted).